explainers-by-googlers/sub-apps/README.md

 # Explainer: Sub Apps API

+## The repo is not maintained
+All the work has moved to https://github.com/WICG/sub-apps

 ## Background & Introduction

 The [Isolated Web Apps](https://github.com/WICG/isolated-web-apps/blob/main/README.md) (IWA) proposal defines a security model and distribution packaging system (Signed Web Bundles) that enables web applications to run with heightened security privileges and offline robustness.
 However, a single packaged installation does not always map neatly to the diverse, modular applications a developer needs to present to a user.